Combine Streams into a Mix

 - Go to Streams in the sidebar and click +.
 A type selection panel appears.

 - Select Stream Mix.
-The wizard opens on the Blocks tab.
+The wizard opens.

 - Click Save.
-The Mix appears in the Dashboard alongside your regular Streams.
+The Mix appears in the DashboardThe main screen in Ombea where you view, filter, and analyze all your feedback data. alongside your regular Streams.

 Good to Know

 Adding a Stream to a Mix does not change it.
 The original Stream continues to collect responses independently and still appears in the Dashboard on its own.
-The Mix is a separate view layered on top.
+The Mix is a separate view on top.

 If you change a question in one of the included Streams, the Mix reflects the change for new responses.
 Historical data from before the change is preserved as-is.